makrai/notes/ohman20-xed-multiling-senti-emo.md

   * only two are multilabel
     * AffectiveText (Strapparava and Mihalcea, 2007)
     * SSEC (Schuff+ 2017)
-* annotation scheme: Nearly all of these datasets use an annotation scheme based on Ekman (Ekman, 1971; Ekman, 1992) with many adding a few labels often following Plutchik’s theory of emotions (Plutchik, 1980)
+* annotation scheme: Nearly all of these datasets based on Ekman (1971; 1992)
+  * many adding a few labels often following Plutchik’s theory of emo (1980)
   * A typical emotion dataset consists of 6-8 categories
-  * The exception is CrowdFlower with 14 categories, and those
+  * The exception is CrowdFlower with 14 categories
     * created in 2016 but has since been acquired by different companies at least twice and is now hard to find.
 It is currently owned by Appen
   * not mentioned in Bostan+ are eg the